Last Updated on 14 January 2026 by Cycloscope

 The cumulative impact of the Khudoni, Enguri and Tobari hydroes will adversely affect water quality, natural flooding and species composition in the river”.

-Impact on local population and cultural heritage
+Impact on the local population and cultural heritage

-the Khudoni HPP site is located in Zemo Svaneti (Upper Svaneti), an area of unique beauty.
+The Khudoni HPP site is located in Zemo Svaneti (Upper Svaneti), an area of unique beauty.

-Preserved by its long isolation, the Upper Svaneti region of the Caucasus is an exceptional example of mountain scenery with medieval-type villages and tower houses.
-The village of Khaishi still has more than 200 of its renowned and highly unusual houses, which were used both as dwellings and as defense posts against invaders who plagued the region in medieval times and before.
+The town of Khaishi still has more than 200 of its renowned and highly unusual houses, which were used both as dwellings and as defense posts against invaders who plagued the region in medieval times and before.

 Resettlement issues and land ownership

-The process of resettlement is linked to yet another problem, the controversy over land ownership.
-The state previously registered lands that did not officially belong to anyone as state property and subsequently transferred more than 1500 hectares of land (including agricultural, estate, forests roads, infrastructure, etc) to the investor for a symbolic 1 USD.
+The state previously registered lands that did not officially belong to anyone as state property and subsequently transferred more than 1,500 hectares of land (including agricultural, estate, forest, road, and infrastructure) to the investor for a symbolic 1 USD.

-According to Tabula “Upon reaching an agreement with the government of Georgia, Trans Electrica decided to return those lands to the population – first helping locals to register them, at the company’s own cost, and only then commencing with the buyout of the land.
+According to Tabula, “Upon reaching an agreement with the government of Georgia, Trans Electrica decided to return those lands to the population, first helping locals to register them, at the company’s own cost, and only then commencing with the buyout of the land.
 To this end, the company hired a Canadian company, rePlan.”

 But in the present day, these are all good intentions proclaimed.